dbuenzli/uunf/README.md

 ## Sample programs

-If you installed Uuseg with `opam` sample programs are located in the directory `opam config var uuseg:doc`.
+If you installed Uuseg with `opam` sample programs are located in the directory `opam var uunf:doc`.

 A few test programs are in the `test` directory of the distribution.